francetarchi/NeuroVibe/edge/README.md

-# NeuroVibe
-Project for Mobile and Social Sensing System course.

-Questo README è relativo alla sola parte edge del progetto.
+This README refers only to the edge part of the project.

-## Edge server NeuroVibe
+## NeuroVibe Edge server
-Per far partire il processo server:
+To start the server process:
-- aprire un terminale nella root directory "NeuroVibe"
+- open a terminal in the root directory "NeuroVibe";
-- dare il comando "pip install -r requirements.txt" per installare le dipendenze necessarie
+- run the command "pip install -r requirements.txt" to install the required dependencies;
-- dare il comando "python .edge/edge.py" per avviare l'edge server.
+- run the command "python ./edge/edge.py" to start the edge server.

 #### PASSWORD ####
-La password per connettersi al MindRove è "#mindrove".
+The password to connect to the MindRove Arc is "#mindrove".